dhh1128/codecraft.co/when-good-comments-mean-bad-language.md

 Now notice how many comments this snippet has.

-Don't get me wrong--we need comments.
+Don't get me wrong &mdash; we need comments.
 I am a big advocate.
 I just wish we didn't have to use them as a crutch to compensate for languages that do too little to help the user and the compiler be smart.

 <hr style="width:200px;" />
 <p style="padding-left:30px;">[1<a name="footnote1"></a>] I found a youtube clip where Quayle says "pull a Bill Clinton on me", but I can't find one for "pull a Slick Willy on me".
 Maybe I'm remembering it wrong.
 Either way, the linguistic phenomenon is the same.</p>